 You must maintain payroll records accurately segregating the remuneration of your employees while engaged in the work described in the Schedule.

-The additional premium for this endorsement shall be 2-5% of the California workers compensation premium otherwise due on such remuneration.
+The additional premium for this endorsement shall be 2-5% of the California workers compensation premium otherwise due operation.